Nick Ebert

 Nick Ebert (born May 11, 1994) is an American professional ice hockey defenseman who is currently an unrestricted free agent.
-He most recently played for Avtomobilist Yekaterinburg of the Kontinental Hockey League (KHL).
-He was drafted in the seventh round, 211th overall, in the 2012 NHL Entry Draft by the Los Angeles Kings, making him the last pick in the draft.
+He was drafted in the seventh round, 211th overall, in the 2012 NHL entry draft by the Los Angeles Kings, making him the last pick in the draft.

 Playing career

 Junior

 Ebert was drafted in the first round, 17th overall, by the Windsor Spitfires in the 2010 OHL Draft.
 Ebert was named to the OHL First All-Rookie Team at the conclusion of the 2010–2011 season.
-Originally considered to be a top draft pick, a poor sophomore season led to Ebert dropping to the seventh round of the 2012 NHL Entry Draft where he was picked by the Los Angeles Kings as the last pick in the draft.
+Originally considered to be a top draft pick, a poor sophomore season led to Ebert dropping to the seventh round of the 2012 NHL entry draft where he was picked by the Los Angeles Kings as the last pick in the draft.
 On December 3, 2013, he was traded to the Guelph Storm along with captain Kerby Rychel in exchange for Brody Milne and eight OHL Draft picks.
 Ebert was assigned to the Ontario Reign after the conclusion of the 2012–13 OHL season to help them compete in the playoffs.
 Ebert was returned to the OHL for the following season where he helped Storm win the J. Ross Robertson Cup as OHL Champions.